Kron4ek/Conty/README.md

 ## Requirements

 The only requirements are **bash**, **fuse2**, **tar** and **coreutils**.
-And your /tmp directory should allow binaries execution (which it does by default on most distros).
+And your /tmp directory should allow files execution (which it does by default on most distros).

 Besides, your Linux kernel should support unprivileged user namespaces.
 On some Linux distros this feature is disabled by default and can be enabled with sysfs: